 - Collaboration with a library faculty member is required.
 The role of the librarian will vary depending on the nature and scope of the project.

 - Grants may be submitted from an individual or more than one faculty member.

 - Funds will not be given for the purchase of hardware or software.

 - A report outlining the nature of the curriculum development and the outcome of the project must be submitted at the end of the project to the Library Director and the Vice President for Academic Affairs.
 A presentation to a faculty group may substitute for a written report.
-For example, a presentation may be made at a department meeting, a school meeting, or to some other appropriate Siena faculty group.
+The deadline for a written report for fall grants is February 1, 2014.
+If making a presentation, it must be scheduled by February 1, 2014.

 - Faculty must be full-time or visiting.